brokencuph/cs106-pym-compiler/PymSemanticAnalyser/README.md

 Totally, this part can realize numerous function which includes scanning and parsing in pretreatment before processing symbol table.

 In the sample of symbol table, the main information will be listed including the *symbol table ID*, *element name*, *element kind*, *line number of declaration*, *line number of reference*.
 Besides, if declaring a parameter or variable name, the table will show its type like `<NUM>`.
-And `Dcl line` printing 0 and `Kind` printing "*FUNC*" means this declaration is a built-in function of Pym.(To find more built-in functions you can refer file `Pym language v2.pdf`).
+And `Dcl line` printing 0 and `Kind` printing "*FUNC*" means this declaration is a built-in function of Pym.(To find more built-in functions you can refer to file `Pym language v2.pdf`).

+As Pym supports use of a variable with direct assignment, such as *x = 5*, we cannot fix types of some expression, since the type of *x* is determined only at run-time, and may be changed by later assignments.
+For expression involving this kind of *dynamic variable* we all assign type *TBD* and ignore some rules for type matching.

 Furthermore, we add some codes in `./sa_driver.cpp`(main function) to add **NEWLINE** before **FEOF** and remove continuous duplicate **NEWLINE** as a processor between pure scanner and parser.